goscore-me/goscore-me.github.io/_documentation/user_consent.md

   2. User select the authentication method, e.g. BankID
   3. An user identificator (ID) (used to retrieve data) is sent back to the application
   4. With the ID together with API access_token, your application can fetch the user's data from the goscore API.

+  #### There is an alternative consent flow:

+  There is a limited information available.
+Currently, only unsecured loans are available with this flow.
+More data controllers are coming.
+  {: .warning }

+  1. gotrack generates a special authorization URL to the ID-Porten autthorization
+  2. User select a preferable  authentication method, e.g. BankID, MinID
+  3. After the authorization, user is led to requested data controllers and give a consent using their flow
+  4. An user identification (ID) (used to retrieve data) is sent back to the application
+  5. With the ID together with API access_token, your application can fetch the user's data from the goscore API.

   #### Initialization parameters